 At coronations the Chair - height 2.05m (6 feet 9 inches) - with the Stone stands facing the High Altar.
 The Chair has been in use at the coronation ceremony since 1308 although opinion is divided as to when it was actually used for the crowning, but this was certainly the case from 1399 when Henry IV was crowned in the Chair.

 There have been thirty eight coronation ceremonies for reigning monarchs held at the Abbey (William and Mary were crowned in one ceremony.
 Edward V, one of the "Princes in the Tower" and Edward VIII, who abdicated, were never crowned).
 Fourteen queen consorts also had separate coronation ceremonies.

 At the joint coronation of William III and Mary II in 1689 a special chair was made for Mary, as William used the ancient chair.
-(Mary's chair will be on display in the new Jubilee galleries from mid 2018).
+Mary's chair is on display in the new Queen's Diamond Jubilee Galleries at the Abbey.

 The ancient Chair was taken out of the Abbey when Oliver Cromwell was installed upon it as Lord Protector in Westminster Hall.
 It was used by Queen Victoria at the 1887 Golden Jubilee Services in the Abbey.
 During the Second World War the Chair was evacuated to Gloucester Cathedral and the Stone was secretly buried in the Abbey.

 Most of the graffiti on the back part of the Chair is the result of Westminster schoolboys and visitors carving their names in the 18th and 19th centuries.
 One of the tourists carved "P. Abbott slept in this chair 5-6 July 1800" on the seat.

 A bomb attack in 1914 thought to be organised by the Suffragettes even knocked a small corner off it.